Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/sudoku/README.md

 # Sudoku (Puzzle Type #2)

 This is a dedicated solver for Sudoku.
-Also known as Number Place and Solo.
+Also known as Number Place or Solo.

 The code can: